-It’s easy to forget that Bon Jovi faced odds as steep as any lottery when they released their self-titled debut album in January 1984.
+It’s easy to forget that Bon Jovi faced odds as steep as any lottery when they released their self-titled debut album on Jan.
+21, 1984.
 After all, they went on to dominated airwaves and concert arenas for decades.

 Aspiring rock star John Francis Bongiovi, Jr. certainly possessed a fortuitous “in” at New York City’s Power Station Studios, because they were part-owned by his cousin Tony Bongiovi.
 But he still got nothing but record-company rejection letters in response to his early demos, which included a song called "Runaway."

 Recorded as a solo single in 1982, with the help of available session aces including E Street Band regular Roy Bittan, "Runaway" seemed bound to vanish without a trace until it surprisingly won a New Jersey radio station’s Best Unsigned Band competition and went on to become a regional hit.